MassonNN/aiogram/docs/dispatcher/middlewares.rst

 .. attention::

-    Middleware should be subclass of :code:`BaseMiddleware` (:code:`from aiogram import BaseMiddleware`) or any async callable
+    Middleware should be subclass of :code:`BaseMiddleware` (:code:`from masogram import BaseMiddleware`) or any async callable

 Arguments specification
 =======================

-.. autoclass:: aiogram.dispatcher.middlewares.base.BaseMiddleware
+.. autoclass:: masogram.dispatcher.middlewares.base.BaseMiddleware
     :members:
     :show-inheritance:
     :member-order: bysource